nihr43/ansible-mock/README.md

 cleanup(): test-46738 deleted
 ```

-ansible-mock is admittedly not very robust; to see an example of a role where I use this regularly, see [debian_common](https://github.com/nihr43/debian_common).
+ansible_mock is admittedly not very robust; to see an example of a role where I use this regularly, see [debian_common](https://github.com/nihr43/debian_common).

 ## license

-ansible-mock is offered under terms of [GPLv3](https://www.gnu.org/licenses/gpl-3.0.txt).
+ansible_mock is offered under terms of [GPLv3](https://www.gnu.org/licenses/gpl-3.0.txt).